 If your child is 16 or over, they also need to show that they are not living an independent life in the UK.
-In order to apply as a child of a Student / Tier 4 visa holder, you must normally be under the age of 18 on the date of application.
-Please speak to an adviser if you have a dependant who is over the age of 16 or 18.
+In order to apply as a child of a Student visa holder, you must normally be under the age of 18 on the date of application.
+Please speak to an adviser if you have a dependent who is over the age of 16 or 18.

 Children born in the UK

 Children born in the UK are not automatically British citizens.
 The baby needs to have a parent with British citizenship or settled status in the UK in order to be born British.

 If your baby is born in the UK but is not a British citizen, it is quite lawful for him or her to remain in the UK without making an immigration application.
 However, the baby will need immigration permission to re-enter the UK after any travel abroad, and for babies born to Student visa holders, you can only apply for a dependent visa for them if you are eligible to apply for a dependent visa (see "Bringing your family to live with you in the UK (dependent visa)" paragraph above).